 The Lord said, “Then said Jesus to those Jews which believed on him, If you continue in my word, then are you my disciples indeed; And you shall know the truth, and the truth shall make you free” (John 8: 31-32).
-Only when we seek and accept as well as practice the truth in the words of the Lord, can all different kinds of wrong purposes and impurity in us be gradually changed and replaced.
-And only in this way, can we get rid of our views belonging to the world and philosophy of life as well as satanic rules, and canbecome principles of our conduct and guidance of our life, so that we will gradually break away from the bondage of sins and get new life from God.
-When we have some true knowledge of God, we can have true faith in God and can obey and fear God.
-At this point, that we work, preach as well as expend for the Lord will be approved by the Lord.
+Only when we seek and accept as well as practice the Lord’s words can all kinds of wrong purposes and impurities in us gradually be changed and replaced.
+Only in this way, can we get rid of our views belonging to the world and philosophy of life as well as satanic rules, and can God’s words become principles of our conduct and guidance in our life, so that we will gradually break away from the bondage of sins and get new life from God.
+When we have some true knowledge of God, we can have trueand can obey and fear God.
+At this point, when we work, preach, as well as expend for the Lord, we will be approved by the Lord.